 - Any out-of-pocket expenses must be vouched and receipts attached.

-- 13 full-time and eight part-time staff are employed to manage Aware’s services and provide associated required administration support.
+- 13 full-time and seven part-time staff are employed to manage Aware’s services and provide associated required administration support.
 All staff are Garda vetted.

-- No one in the organisation earns more than €95,000 per annum and no bonuses or health insurance premiums are paid to senior management.
+- CEO salary is €95,000 per annum and no bonuses or health insurance premiums are paid to senior management.

 - Aware’s support services are managed by individual service managers and are delivered by 350 trained volunteers across the country.
 Volunteers take part in a rigorous recruitment process before they are accepted for training and all volunteers are Garda vetted.